mtro0203/Hasici.Web/README.md

 # Hasici.Web
-My first personal project in programming generaly, excepting some school project.
-Website is designed our local organisation and its in slovak language.
+My first personal project in programming generaly, except some school projects.
+Website is designed to my local organisation.